Concepts

 Use s.command(...) for commands that should exit successfully.
 Use s.expectedFailure(...) when a non-zero CLI exit is the expected user-visible behavior, then convert the result to PASS only after checking stderr/stdout.
 Use s.expectOutput and s.expectNoOutput for stdout assertions, and s.expectPathExists / s.expectPathMissing for durable filesystem effects.

-Keep new cases vertical: arrange fixtures, run one real CLI command, assert user-visible output, then assert the durable filesystem or state effect.
+Keep new offline cases vertical: arrange fixtures, run one real CLI command, assert user-visible output, then assert the durable filesystem or state effect.
 Avoid reading secrets, using host project paths, calling GitHub, or weakening the isolated CODEMESH_HOME, HOME, GIT_CONFIG_GLOBAL, local remotes, and temp workspace boundaries.

 Offline Git fixtures cover: